 Example PhD project topics

 Below please find a list of some example topics for PhD studies, proposed by selected academics of the Group.
 The list does not reflect all possible topics supervisors are interested, so you are recommended to study individual supervisors' research interests and publications and approach them for more advice.
 You are welcome to propose your own topics that match interests of supervisors of the Group.
 If you are interested in studying at our Group but need help to determine your supervisor and topic, please feel free to contact Professor Shujun Li <S.J.Li@kent.ac.uk>, the Group Head, for advice.
+From time to time, we will offer funded PhD studentships.

 Comprehensive understanding of cybercrime